 Table 1.
 Prices of dairy nutrients for Ohio dairy farms, mid-January 2012.

 Economic Value of Feeds

-Results of the Sesame analysis for central Ohio as of January 16 are presented in Table 2.
+Results of the Sesame analysis for central Ohio as of July 23 are presented in Table 2.
 Detailed results for all 27 feed commodities are reported.
 The lower and upper limits mark the 75% confidence range for the predicted (break-even) prices.
-Feeds in the "Appraisal Set" were either deemed outliers (completely out of price), or we simply don't have good market prices information (i.e., different quality of alfalfa hay - for these, the 'corrected' values should be used).
-One must remember that Sesame compares all commodities at one point in time, mid January in our case.
+Feeds in the "Appraisal Set" were either deemed outliers (completely out of price), or we simply don't have good market prices information (i.e., different quality of alfalfa hay - for these, the "corrected" values should be used).
+One must remember that Sesame compares all commodities at one point in time, late July in our case.
 Thus, the results do not imply that the bargain feeds are cheap on a historical basis.

 For convenience, Table 3 summarizes the economic classification of feeds according to their outcome in the Sesame analysis.